offalynne/Input/docs/5.2/Steamworks.md

 - Download and extract the [Steamworks SDK](https://partner.steamgames.com/downloads/list)
 - Download and import the latest [Steamworks Game Maker extension](https://github.com/YoYoGames/GMEXT-Steamworks/releases)
 - Configure your application for Steamworks (see below)
-- Set AppID and Steamworks SDK location in the extension options in the Game Maker IDE (see below)
+- Set AppID and Steamworks SDK location in extension options in Game Maker IDE (see below)
 - Ensure `INPUT_USE_STEAMWORKS` in the `__input_config_general` script is `<true>`

 ## Configuring Steamworks